Sports support

 General Affairs Department

-Joined the company in 2018.
-From 2013 to 2022, she represented Japan in the women's national teams for rugby sevens and rugby 15s.
-She has played in various tournaments as a leading player and has won many national championships in the Japanese rugby sevens and rugby 15s competitions.
-This season, she will serve as team captain.
-Her strengths include her high level athleticism and hard tackling.
+Joined SWS in 2018.
+From 2013 to 2022, she represented Japan in the women's national teams for rugby 7‘s and rugby 15’s.
+She was a member of Japan national team at the Rugby World Cup 2017 in Ireland.
+She has played in various tournaments as a leading player and has won many national championships in Japan rugby 7‘s and rugby 15’s competitions.
+Her strengths include her high level wealth of knowledge, work rate and hard tackling.

 Player